-Heather Robertson Fortner, Chief Compliance Officer and Chief Operating Officer of SignatureFD says it’s time to change the conversation.
+Heather Robertson Fortner, CEO of SignatureFD says it’s time to change the conversation.

 “The traditional path to partnership in financial advisory firms focuses on those in client-facing or revenue-producing roles,” says Heather.
 “But where does that leave financial planners, subject matter experts (SMEs), researchers or those in operations?
 We need to expand to include people who serve in all types of roles in our industry and focus on the value that they bring to the table.
 The career trajectory to partnership can’t be afforded to only certain types of roles – we need to be role-agnostic.”

 Heather speaks from personal experience as her own path at SignatureFD was far from traditional.
-She started in 2003 as a Client Care Associate in Operations and moved all the way to becoming a partner and Chief Compliance Officer in 2005 and the Chief Operating Officer in 2014.
+She started in 2003 as a Client Care Associate in Operations and moved all the way to becoming a partner and Chief Compliance Officer in 2005, the Chief Operating Officer in 2014 and CEO in 2020.

 “Women typically opt-out before they reach the C-Suite.
 I’m not sure I would have made it without my strong support system,” she says.
 “Change is crucial if the financial industry wants to retain talented people and help grow their careers.”

 Despite these issues, Heather believes the financial industry is making strides toward creating a new business model and becoming more inclusive.

 Join us as Heather and premiere financial thought leader Michael Kitces, publisher of the Nerd’s Eye View blog, discuss Heather’s unconventional success story and her desire to transform the financial advisory industry.

 What You’ll Learn in This Podcast Episode: